nodecg/nodecg/tutorials/6_nodecg-configuration.md

 - `bundles` _Object_ Contains configuration for bundles.
   - `enabled` _Array of strings_ A whitelist array of bundle names that will be the only ones loaded at startup.
 Cannot be used with `bundles.disabled`.
   - `disabled` _Array of strings_ A blacklist array of bundle names that will not be loaded at startup.
 Cannot be used with `bundles.enabled`.
+  - `paths` _Array of strings_ An array of additional paths where bundles are located.
 - `login` _Object_ Contains other configuration properties.
   - `enabled` _Boolean_ Whether to enable login security.
   - `sessionSecret` _String_ The secret used to salt sessions.